Supertext/polylang-supertext/readme.txt

 == Changelog ==

+= 4.06 =
+* Fix bug with Custom vs. Elementor settings that saved the entered custom fields as Elementor field

 = 4.05 =
 * Expose startTranslationOrderProcess and startProofreadOrderProcess on Supertext.Interface to be able to start either of the two order processes